-Equity in losses of unconsolidated joint ventures increased approximately \$1.5 million in the 2012 period compared to the 2011 period.
+Equity in losses of unconsolidated joint ventures increased approximately \$2.1 million in the 2012 period compared to the 2011 period.
 Equity in losses of unconsolidated joint ventures for the 2012 period included an impairment charge at the Deer Park Warehouse joint venture of approximately \$420,000, of which our one-third share was \$140,000, to lower the basis of the warehouse to its estimated fair market value.
 The 2011 period included no impairment charges for any unconsolidated joint ventures.
+The 2011 period also included a reversal of the accrued default rate interest at Deer Park.
+In September 2011, the Deer Park joint venture partners signed non-binding term sheets with the administrative agent bank of the lender group for a three year extension on the senior and mezzanine loans from the original maturity date.
+Upon the signing of the term sheets, the accrued default rate interest was waived and interest at the new stated rates of LIBOR plus 3.50% and LIBOR plus 5.00%, respectively, were recorded from the original maturity date.

 Additionally, the 2012 period included our portion of acquisition costs related to the Cookstown, Ontario outlet center acquisition by our RioCan joint venture and a write-off of pre-development costs related to the termination of an option contract to develop a center in Halton Hills, Ontario.
-These losses were partially offset by the incremental income from the Cookstown outlet center and improvements in net income at our Deer Park joint venture form stronger leasing activities and lower interest expenses in 2012 compared to the 2011 period.
+These losses were partially offset by the incremental income from the Cookstown outlet center and increases in net income at our Deer Park joint venture from higher occupancy rates and lower interest expenses in 2012 compared to the 2011 period.